kumaramit-msft/Build2025-LAB347/LabInstructions/Exercise-2.md

-# Exercise 2: Leverage Semantic Kernel to integrate with Azure OpenAI
+# Exercise 2: Leverage Azure OpenAI SDK based Webjob
-In this exercise, you will use Semantic Kernel to integrate with Azure OpenAI.
-Using [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/get-started/quick-start-guide?pivots=programming-language-csharp) can significantly enhance your AI application's capabilities by providing a unified interface, advanced orchestration, memory management, and robust error handling.
-It simplifies the integration process and ensures your application is scalable, secure, and resilient.

-**Semantic Kernel client setup**
+In this exercise, you will use Webjobs with OpenAI for generating a summary of product reviews.

+**App Setup**
+- This App uses Azure Storage Queue leveraging [Web-Queue-Worker](https://learn.microsoft.com/en-us/azure/architecture/guide/architecture-styles/web-queue-worker) architecture to generate AI summary for new reviews using Webjobs as background process.
+- Go to #region publishreviewtoqueue in Exercise-1-IntegrateAOAI\devShopDNC\Controllers\ReviewController.cs and view how new review id is published to queue.
-- Go to #region SemanticKernel in Exercise-2\devShopDNC\Controllers\ProductDetailsController.cs and view the kernel client settings
+- Go to #region receivemessagefromqueue in Exercise-2-WebjobWithAOAI\ai-webjob-AOAI\Program.cs and view how Webjob will pop the item from queue.
-- AddAzureOpenAIChatCompletion method is used to configure Semantic Kernel to use Azure OpenAI's Chat Completion service with AOAI endpoint, deployment name and default Azure credentials to use System Managed to connect to Azure OpenAI.

-**Prompt Execution Settings**
-- Using PromptExecutionSettings parameters, you can control various aspects of how AI generates the model responses making it easier to tailor the AI's output to your specific needs.
-    - Temperature: Controls the randomness of the generated text.
-Lower values make the output more deterministic, while higher values make it more creative.
-    - MaxTokens: Specifies the maximum number of tokens (words or parts of words) in the generated response.
-    - TopP: Controls the cumulative probability for token selection.
-It is used for nucleus sampling, where the model considers only the tokens with the highest probabilities that add up to TopP.

-**Maintain State**
-- Azure Open AI responses are stateless.
-Maintaining a chat history is crucial for providing context to the AI model, enabling it to generate more coherent and contextually relevant responses.
-- Go to #region ChatHistory in Exercise-2\devShopDNC\Controllers\ProductDetailsController.cs to view the prompts and responses are maintained
+- Go to #region openaichatclient in Exercise-2-WebjobWithAOAI\ai-webjob-AOAI\Program.cs and view how Azure OpenAI SDK is used in webjob to get updated AI summary for the product based on existing summary and new review.

 **Azure Sign In**
 - If you have already signed in to Azure, you can skip this step and move to deploy webapp